What Is Bitcoin Cold Storage?

 Various methods of storing Bitcoin private keys make trade-offs between security, privacy, and convenience, including trade-offs between security against internal and external threats such as forgetfulness, physical destruction, or hacking.
 Hot and cold storage solutions are implemented in a variety of ways by different companies or open-source projects, so selecting a particular solution should come after detailed research into the options.

 With regards to cold storage, there is an advantage in not having to upgrade software or change the setup very often.
 Consideration should also be given to inheritance procedures: if something happens to you, can your relatives recover your bitcoin?

 There are several options for Bitcoin cold storage.
 Due to the setup of most Bitcoin wallets, it is still possible to receive bitcoin while keeping your private keys cold.
 By keeping your public keys available through a watch-only wallet, the user can share addresses with other people in order to receive bitcoin straight to cold storage.

 The simplest cold storage method is to write down or print out the private key which stores your bitcoin.
 This solution is completely cold: there is no way to digitally access a piece of paper.
 However, a paper wallet usually does not give the user the ability to easily generate new addresses with which they can receive bitcoin.
-Thus, while they offer high security, paper wallets are unable to receive bitcoin.

 To safely generate a private key for a paper wallet, always disconnect the computer from the internet and bluetooth.
 Any service that offers to generate a key should be capable of running offline.
 Additionally, avoid copy-pasting or typing the key on any device.